GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ## Conclusions

 It is undeniable that amazing apps can be built on the web.
 Photoshop, VS Code, and Twitter are the stand-out examples in this article, but there are many others.
-The web's super power is its linkability, which is hard to beat on platforms other than the web.
+One of the web's super powers is its linkability, which is hard to beat on platforms other than the web.
 There seems to be a certain tendency for cross-platform app frameworks becoming less attractive to developers, with the notable exception of Flutter, which allows for web as one of its target platforms.
-Reasons for _not_ building for the web are not hard to find, but it is also not hard to find counter-arguments to take these reasons apart.
+Reasons for _not_ building for the web are easy to find, but it is also not hard to find counter-arguments to take these reasons apart.
 Some of them rely on outdated or weak assumptions, for example, PWAs not being welcome on app stores, or platform-specific apps being more secure than PWAs.
 Others are things that are in process, like closing the app gap by adding missing web platform APIs.
 Some reasons apply